caway/FreeType2-Rasterizer/README.md

-Just an axample how can be used Freetype2 standalone rasterizer.
+Just an example how can be used Freetype2 standalone rasterizer.
+===